Flag of Mississippi: Formation

+Submission phase

 The Mississippi Department of Archives and History invited the public to submit designs for a new state flag on July 13.
 In accordance with the rules imposed by House Bill 1796, designs would only be accepted if they contained the words "In God We Trust" and not include the Confederate battle flag.
 The commission also added that suggestions would need to be unique and adhere to principles of the North American Vexillological Association: that the design should use only two or three basic colors, be simple enough for a child to draw, and have meaningful symbolism.

 More than 2000 submissions meeting the legislative criteria were received and displayed on the Mississippi Department of Archives and History website.
 Each of the 9 commission members picked 25 flags, narrowing the list down to 147.
 While a modified Hospitality flag did not proceed beyond the first round, a similar-looking "Mosquito flag" briefly did, apparently due to a commissioner's typographical error.
 At an August 14 meeting, the commission announced that they had selected nine finalists.
 These finalists, depicting various elements including a representation of the Mississippi River, magnolias, and stars composed of diamonds significant to the Choctaw nation, had either red, white, and blue or green and white color schemes.
 The commission announced that they would narrow these designs down to five finalists at its next meeting on August 18.

+Selection of finalists

 Five finalists were published on August 18, and this was reduced to two flags on August 25.

 The final two flags were the "Great River Flag" designed by Micah Whitson and "The New Magnolia" designed by Rocky Vaughan, Sue Anna Joe, Kara Giles and Dominique Pugh.

+Final design

 On September 2, the commission voted 8–1 to put the New Magnolia flag on the November ballot.
 Slight modifications were made to the original design, including making the text bolder and the red and gold bars thicker.
 The flag is officially referred to as the "In God We Trust Flag".
 Rocky Vaughan is credited with designing the flag's overall layout, with design support provided by Sue Anna Joe, Kara Giles and Dominique Pugh (who created the magnolia illustration featured in the center).
 Micah Whitson was also given credit for the appearance of the Native American star.
 The flag was approved by 73% of the votes cast in a referendum on November 3, 2020.
 The flag was passed by the Mississippi State House of Representatives on January 5, 2021, and was passed by the State Senate on January 6, 2021.
 It officially became the state flag after being signed by the state's Governor on January 11, 2021.